belle2/basf2/online_book/basf2/first_steering_file.rst

 Variable aliases
 ----------------

-Apart from variables for the mother B-meson, we are also interested in information of the other daughter and granddaughter variables.
+Apart from variables for the mother :math:`B` meson, we are also interested in information of the other daughter and granddaughter variables.
 You can access them via the `daughter` meta variable, which takes an integer and a variable name as input arguments.
 The integer (0-based) counts through the daughter